Ways to access UK education collection images

 Files are downloaded as PDF's.

 Tactile images or accessible images have been specifically designed to be looked at by touch and not by sight.
-The image will usually have been designed to be simpler and bolder with only the essential elements of the image remaining.
+The image therefore have been designed to be simpler and bolder with only the essential elements of the image remaining.
 All non-essential decorative elements are removed.
 Dot and line textures replace colours.
+This does not mean that the information they provide is simpler, the educational message is always retained.

 The images in our collection are designed as 'swell' paper images (also called 'Minolta', 'Hotspot' or 'Zychem' paper) .They are easy to create once you have downloaded the PDF of the image you want.

 Large print images are designed to be clearer, simpler and larger than their mainstream equivalent.
-If a large print image has colour, clear bold colours should be chosen carefully so they would not be confusing for someone with colour vision deficiency.
+If a large print image has colour, clear colour definition should be chosen carefully so they would not be confusing for someone with colour vision deficiency.